Why are we running this project?

 How does the project work?

-The project kicks off with the digital conference “Restoring Africa’s Drylands” in June 2021, the first online-event focused entirely on Africa’s drylands and how integrative restoration practices can see them flourish once again.
+The project kicked off with the digital conference “Restoring Africa’s Drylands” in 2021, the first online-event focused entirely on Africa’s drylands and how integrative restoration practices can see them flourish once again.

 The newly selected chapters connect communities, innovators and change-makers to share their knowledge, develop custom-made solutions that incorporate individual landscapes, culture, traditions and livelihoods, and help bring to scale proven solutions.
 GLF and its partners will support them with training and learning, as well as peer-to-peer learning opportunities with members of the vast GLF global network.
 Ultimately, chapters will catalyze restoration action in their local landscapes and share key lessons and best practices with the global GLFx community.